How to Apply HOG Feature Extraction in Python

 Calculating Gradients

-Now after resizing, we need to calculate the gradient in the x and y direction.
-The gradient is simply the small changes in the x and y directions, we need to convolve two simple filters on the image.
+Now, after resizing, we need to calculate the gradient in the x and y directions.
+The gradient simply involves small changes in the x and y directions; we must convolve two simple filters on the image.

-The filter for calculating gradient in the x-direction is:
+The filter for calculating the gradient in the x-direction is:

 x filter for calculating gradientThe following is when we apply this filter to an image:

-Applied Gradient in X filterThe filter for calculating gradient in the y-direction is:
+Applied Gradient in X filterThe filter for calculating the gradient in the y-direction is:

 Y filterThe following is when we apply this filter to an image: